 These requirements can be modified or waived for students with previous graduate experience, e.g., a master's degree in physics.

 PhD qualification: oral examination requirement

 After completing courses, the student must give a presentation to a committee of three physics faculty members (the prospective research adviser and two others), to qualify for admittance to the PhD program.
 A written summary is also required.

-Graduate students are required to take Physics 597 Supervised Teaching of Physics prior to serving as an assistant to the instructor.
+Graduate students are required to take Physics 597 Supervised Teaching of Physics prior to serving as an assistant in instruction.
 Students typically take Physics 597 in their first fall semester.